CSKingMartin/gulp-jimp-resize/README.md

 ```

 #options:
-gulp-jimp-resize currently only supports options described inside of the index.js folder.
-If you install gulp-jimp-resize and disagree with the defaults, you can change them yourself.
-Future patches will add the ability to pass your own parameters for custom sizes from the gulpfile.
+gulp-jimp-resize supports custom options, and has structure for creation of defaults for quick access.
+The current defaults are located in the 'index.js' file of the module.
+These can be edited if desired.

-The current options (located in the index.js folder) are placed below:
+The current defaults (located in the index.js folder) are placed below:
 ```
 var defaults =
 	{